HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-4 Propagation.md

 Think of sky wave propagation like bouncing a ball off the ceiling to reach someone across the room.
 The ionosphere acts as our "ceiling" in the sky, but instead of a hard surface, it's a region of charged particles that bends (or refracts) radio waves back toward Earth.
 Because the ionosphere isn't uniform, signals may take different paths, causing variations in signal strength.

-For simplicity, this bending effect is often called reflection, though in reality, it's a gradual refraction through layers of the ionosphere that eventually sends the signal downward.
+For simplicity, this bending effect is often called "bouncing" or "reflection", though in reality, it's a gradual refraction through layers of the ionosphere that eventually sends the signal downward.

 - Different layers of the ionosphere affect different frequencies
 - Time of day and solar activity change how well it reflects signals